howardding2000/react-dashboard/README.md

 **Attention**:`addLessLoader` in `customize-cra-less-loader` is a little different of `addLessLoader` in `customize-cra`. **We should wrappe `lessOptions` into `lessLoaderOptions`!**

-so the final configration will be like this :
+So the final configration will be like this :

 config-overrides.js
 ```js